blogs

 Cons:

-• Tightly coupled to AWS — minimal value outside the ecosystem
+• Tightly coupled to AWS, with minimal value outside the ecosystem

 • Consumption-based pricing can become unpredictable at scale